jaclu/tmux-menus/README.md

 - `Yes` `True` `1`
 - `No` `False` `0`

-This check is case-insensitive, meaning any combination of uppercase and lowercase letters is accepted.
+This is case-insensitive, meaning any combination of uppercase and lowercase letters is accepted.

 ### Display menus